grantwill74/notes-on-algorithm-design/slides/module_3/module_3.md

 <div class="footnote">

 \* In the example of inserting a constant number of items into a list, if we also knew the locations at which they were inserted, and we knew the rest of the list were sorted, then we could sort in $O(1)$ time by just sorting those exact items.
+Since there are a constant number, it would be O(1).

 </div>